+If you visit TicketMaster and run a search for "Clipse," the results page will read "We currently do not have any tickets on-sale for Clipse."
 Given that it's been over six years since Pusha T and No Malice last released an album together—2009's Til the Casket Drops—and Pusha T has been working on solo material since 2011, this shouldn't come as a surprise.

-According to Pusha T, however, the real reason why the Thornton brothers haven't been performing together live is because his brother isn't interested.
+According to Pusha T, however, the real reason why the Thornton brothers haven't been performing together live is that his brother isn't interested.
 In a recent interview on The Fam morning show on 93.9 WKYS, Push explained the situation:

 "It's crazy.
 We talk every morning, man.
 It's been so many different opportunities that come up, man.
 The tenth anniversary of 'Hell Hath No Fury' was last year.
 Like, man, do you know the tour offers for that?
 10, 20 cities?
 I always bring [the offers] to him, I'm always like, "listen, you know I wouldn't even ask you, but when it's this much, I just gotta ask you!"
 He tells me 'no' each and every time."

-It's been well-documented that the real reason Clipse broke up was because No Malice couldn’t handle pressure from the feds.
+It's been well-documented that the real reason Clipse broke up was that No Malice couldn’t handle pressure from the feds.
 But it wasn't only No Malice who knew their continued work together could have dangerous results.
 "If I write another Hell Hath No Fury, I'll probably be in jail," Pusha told former DJBooth editor Nathan S. in a May 2014 interview.

-On a brighter note, the President of G.O.O.D Music revealed that his forthcoming full-length, King Push, will (finally) be released this spring.
+On a brighter note, the president of G.O.O.D Music revealed that his forthcoming full-length, King Push, will (finally) be released this spring.